flintlib/arb/doc/source/acb_mat.rst

 .. function:: int acb_mat_contains_fmpq_mat(const acb_mat_t mat1, const fmpq_mat_t mat2)

-    Returns nonzero iff the matrices have the same dimensions and each entry in *mat2* is contained in the corresponding entry in *mat1*.
+    Returns whether the matrices have the same dimensions and each entry in *mat2* is contained in the corresponding entry in *mat1*.

 .. function:: int acb_mat_eq(const acb_mat_t mat1, const acb_mat_t mat2)

-    Returns nonzero iff *mat1* and *mat2* certainly represent the same matrix.
+    Returns whether *mat1* and *mat2* certainly represent the same matrix.

 .. function:: int acb_mat_ne(const acb_mat_t mat1, const acb_mat_t mat2)

-    Returns nonzero iff *mat1* and *mat2* certainly do not represent the same matrix.
+    Returns whether *mat1* and *mat2* certainly do not represent the same matrix.

 .. function:: int acb_mat_is_real(const acb_mat_t mat)

-    Returns nonzero iff all entries in *mat* have zero imaginary part.
+    Returns whether all entries in *mat* have zero imaginary part.

 .. function:: int acb_mat_is_empty(const acb_mat_t mat)

-    Returns nonzero iff the number of rows or the number of columns in *mat* is zero.
+    Returns whether the number of rows or the number of columns in *mat* is zero.

 .. function:: int acb_mat_is_square(const acb_mat_t mat)

-    Returns nonzero iff the number of rows is equal to the number of columns in *mat*.
+    Returns whether the number of rows is equal to the number of columns in *mat*.

+.. function:: int acb_mat_is_zero(const acb_mat_t mat)

+    Returns whether all entries in *mat* are exactly zero.

+.. function:: int acb_mat_is_finite(const acb_mat_t mat)

+    Returns whether all entries in *mat* are finite.

+.. function:: int acb_mat_is_triu(const acb_mat_t mat)

+    Returns whether *mat* is upper triangular; that is, all entries below the main diagonal are exactly zero.

+.. function:: int acb_mat_is_tril(const acb_mat_t mat)

+    Returns whether *mat* is lower triangular; that is, all entries above the main diagonal are exactly zero.

+.. function:: int acb_mat_is_diag(const acb_mat_t mat)

+    Returns whether *mat* is a diagonal matrix; that is, all entries off the main diagonal are exactly zero.

 Special matrices
 -------------------------------------------------------------------------------